Last updated: 18 April 2026

 - Website analytics: Use the cookie consent controls on the website, or clear your cookies

-- Android waitlist: Email privacy@dshft.com to be removed
+- Waitlist: Visit dshft.com/unsubscribe or email privacy@dshft.com to be removed

 Withdrawing consent does not affect the lawfulness of processing carried out before withdrawal.